smcclab/smc-course/_resources/02-tools.md

   [Akai LPD8](https://www.storedj.com.au/akai-lpd8-ultra-portable-pad-controller-w-8-pads)
   gives you knobs and pads, but not sliders.

-We don't really recommend "keyboard"-style interfaces for this class, as they tend to distract from rather than enhance the kind of computer music interactions we study.
+We don't recommend "keyboard"-style interfaces for this class, as they tend to distract from rather than enhance the kind of computer music interactions we study.